 Spouses should be careful not to terminate alimony just because both of them do not need it now.
 Nobody can predict the future.
 Life is not predictable.
 Loss of job, illness or serious disability may occur.

 Got questions about your case and how long alimony should last in your situation?

 Our family law firm is highly experienced in handling divorces and post-judgment matters that involve alimony disputes, on behalf of the spouse who pays and the spouse who receives alimony.
 Want to chat?
 Schedule an affordable strategy session with one of our attorneys.
-We handle cases in Orange County, most Los Angeles County Courts and the central courts of Riverside and San Bernardino.
+We handle cases in Orange County, select Los Angeles County Courts and Riverside’s central court.
 To learn more about our family law firm’s services and fees, please read our frequently asked questions page.

 To learn more about this subject, check out our guide on alimony in California.

 This article is not legal advice and is not intended to apply to your specific situation.